New Zealand–Thailand relations

-New Zealand–Thailand relations refers to bilateral relations between New Zealand and Thailand.
-New Zealand has an embassy in Bangkok whilst Thailand has an embassy in Wellington.
-Both countries are members of the Asia-Pacific Economic Cooperation.
+New Zealand–Thailand relations refer to bilateral relations between New Zealand and Thailand.
+New Zealand operates an embassy in the All Seasons Place in Bangkok, whilst Thailand operates an embassy in Wellington.
+The current Thai ambassador to New Zealand is Waravuth Pouapinya, and the ambassador to Thailand from New Zealand is Jonathan Kings.
+Both are members of the Asia-Pacific Economic Cooperation.